laur89/awesome-stars/README.md

 ## C++

+- [USBGuard/usbguard](https://github.com/USBGuard/usbguard) - USBGuard is a software framework for implementing USB device authorization policies (what kind of USB devices are authorized) as well as method of use policies (how a USB device may interact with the system)
 - [vnotex/vnote](https://github.com/vnotex/vnote) - A pleasant note-taking platform.
 - [Genivia/ugrep](https://github.com/Genivia/ugrep) - 🔍NEW ugrep v3.6: ultra fast grep with interactive query UI and fuzzy search: search file systems, source code, text, binary files, archives (cpio/tar/pax/zip), compressed files (gz/Z/bz2/lzma/xz/lz4/zstd), documents and more.
 A faster, user-friendly and compatible grep replacement.
 - [GuitarML/SmartGuitarAmp](https://github.com/GuitarML/SmartGuitarAmp) - Guitar plugin made with JUCE that uses neural network models to emulate real world hardware.